sheydamd/test1/readme.md

-# Python Threading Example: Countdown Timers
+# Threading Experiment in Python

-This project is a simple demonstration of Python multithreading using the threading module.
+This project is a practice script demonstrating multithreading in Python using the built-in threading module.

-It creates multiple countdown timers that run in parallel, simulating concurrent tasks.
+It attempts to launch multiple threads under specific limits, simulating basic control over concurrent execution.

 # installation
 `bash`